martanne/vis/README.md

 a new span.
 An action consists of multiple changes which logically belong to each other and should thus also be reverted together.
 For example a search and replace operation is one action with possibly many changes all over the text.
-Actions are kept in an undo respectively redo stack.
+Actions are saved in a tree structure.

 A state of the text can be marked by means of a snapshotting operation.
+Snapshotting saves a new node to the history tree and creates a fresh Action to which future changes will be appended until the next snapshot.
-The undo/redo functionality operates on such marked states and switches back and forth between them.
+The undo/redo functionality operates on such marked states and switches between them by traversing adjacent nodes in the tree.

-The history is currently linear, no undo / history tree is implemented.
+Undo and Redo move the state of the document up and down on a single branch of the history tree, but other branches can be accessed with the Earlier and Later commands, which iterate through snapshotted states chronologically.

 Properties
 ----------